Wackyprogamer/apiCardGame/README.md

 ### Authentication Middleware (10 points)

-Implement middleware to validate incoming JWT tokens for protected routes:
+Implement middleware to validate incoming JWT tokens for protected routes: **Done**

-- Respond appropriately to unauthorized requests.
+- Respond appropriately to unauthorized requests. **Done**
 - Store the JWT signing secret in a `.env` file (not included in the Git repo). **Done**

 ### Error Handling (10 points)